JayBrown/DiMaGo/README.md

 As with S/MIME-encrypted email messages, after an S/MIME certificate used to encrypt a disk image has expired, you will still be able to mount the encrypted volume in the Finder, as long as you do not delete the expired certificate from your keychain.

 S/MIME protection of disk images will not help you if you're compelled to reveal the contents of your computer.
-In these cases, once you've provided authorities with the macOS login password, your keychains are unlocked (at least with macOS default settings), and so are your encrypted volumes, once an agent clicks on them, either because the private S/MIME encryption key is still in your login keychain, or because you have chosen to store the disk image passphrase in your DiMaGo keychain.
+In these cases, once you've provided authorities with the macOS login password, your keychains are unlocked (at least with macOS default settings), and so are your encrypted volumes, once an agent clicks on them, either because the private S/MIME key is still in your login keychain, or because you have chosen to store the disk image passphrase in your DiMaGo keychain.
 You can easily evade this problem if you create a disk image encrypted with both S/MIME and a password, but on a *different* Mac.
 On this master Macintosh you can store the S/MIME certificate chain and (optionally) the passphrase in your DiMaGo keychain.
-Then all you need to do is copy the disk image sans certificate to your main Mac (slave Macintosh), where you are only to use the passphrase to mount the encrypted volume.
-Just be sure that you do not store the disk image password in the keychain of your slave Macintosh, because that would defeat the purpose.
+Then all you need to do is copy the disk image sans certificate to your main Mac (slave Macintosh), where you are to mount the encrypted volume only by using the passphrase; and be sure that you do not store the disk image password in the keychain of your slave Macintosh, because that would defeat the purpose.

 Such a master–slave setup is also great for corporate settings, e.g. if a system administrator wants to provide employees with an encrypted read-write sparsebundle; in most cases the passphrase is only known to the employee, which he has to type in himself, but the admin will still have a recovery option using the admin S/MIME key on his own computer.
-In an alternate approach for a corporate setting the admin can also create an S/MIME certificate chain for the employee, and keep a copy for himself.
+In an alternate approach the admin can also create an S/MIME certificate chain for the employee, and keep a copy for himself.

 ## Current status
 Beta: it works (apparently), but it will remain in beta status until the DiMaGo verification script/workflow has been created